 Piedmont Federal offers a variety of flexible savings accounts to fit your needs, along with some of the best rates around.

 A Piedmont Federal Statement Savings account offers you an excellent return with unlimited access to your money.
-All with no fees, a $100 minimum balance and the convenience of a quarterly statement.
+Open the account with a $100 minimum balance and enjoy the convenience of a quarterly statement.

 1-Year/3-Year Flexible CD